• twitter-icon

 Penalties Post Special Audit by GST Appointed Expert

-Section 66 of CGST Act, 2017 also gives the registered taxpayer to offer an explanation for any evidence gathered against the taxpayer.
+Section 66 of the CGST Act, 2017 also gives the registered taxpayer to offer an explanation for any evidence gathered against the taxpayer.
 The evidence can be later used against the taxpayer during penalty proceedings.
-The section 73 or section 74 of the CGST Act allows for initiation of penalty proceedings against proven tax discrepancies that include non-payment of taxes, underpayment of taxes, dubious ITC claims, and other such practices.
-There are provisions for initiation of penalty proceedings u/s 66 in the light of tax fraud and evasions.
+Section 73 or section 74 of the CGST Act allows for initiating penalty proceedings against proven tax discrepancies that include non-payment of taxes, underpayment of taxes, dubious ITC claims, and other such practices.
+There are provisions for initiating penalty proceedings u/s 66 in the light of tax fraud and evasions.

-The GST Commissioner is also the final authority on payment of the expenses incurred during the scrutiny, investigation, proceedings as well as approving the remuneration of the third party auditor during cases where the taxpayers under scrutiny have been convicted of tax fraud.
+The GST Commissioner is also the final authority on payment of the expenses incurred during the scrutiny, investigation, and proceedings as well as approving the remuneration of the third-party auditor during cases where the taxpayers under scrutiny have been convicted of tax fraud.

 Disclaimer:- "All the information given is from credible and authentic resources and has been published after moderation.
 Any change in detail or information other than fact must be considered a human error.
 The blog we write is to provide updated information.
 You can raise any query on matters related to blog content.
 Also, note that we don’t provide any type of consultancy so we are sorry for being unable to reply to consultancy queries.
 Also, we do mention that our replies are solely on a practical basis and we advise you to cross verify with professional authorities for a fact check."